Nepal Travel Guide

 Packing List (By Region and Season)

-Raincoats and rucksack rain covers are essential in normal rain showers.
+Summer/Monsoon: Raincoats and rucksack rain covers are essential in normal rain showers.
 Waterproof trekking boots or water sandals are preferred to boots for wet terrain and constant river crossings.
-DEET mosquito repellent repels attack by mosquitos at lower altitudes, particularly in jungle terrains such as Chitwan.
+DEET mosquito repellent repels attack by mosquitoes at lower altitudes, particularly in jungle terrains such as Chitwan.
 Moisture-absorbing powder is beneficial to prevent fungal infection in damp conditions.

-Nepal Travel Budget and Money Tips
+Nepal Travel Guide: Budget and Money Tips

 1. Daily Budget

-Budget travelers live on $25 per day in dormitories, food courts, public transportation, and free or low-end activities.
+Budget travellers live on $25 per day in dormitories, food courts, public transportation, and free or low-end activities.
 Mid-range visitors paying $50 per day share a room with common facilities, eat out at times, and take guided tours.
 Higher-spending visitors with daily incomes of $150+ are treating themselves to boutique hotels, private transport, guided tours, and high-end dining with minimal sacrifice of convenience and comfort.

 2. Currency